UK agrees to give sovereignty of the Chagos Islands to Mauritius

 In the early 1970s, it evicted almost 2,000 residents to Mauritius and the Seychelles to make way for an airbase on the largest island, Diego Garcia, which it had leased to the US in 1966.

-The International Court of Justice said in 2019 that Britain should give up control of the islands and said it had wrongfully forced the population to leave in the 1970s to make way for a US air base.
+The International Court of Justice said in 2019 that the UK should give up control of the islands and said it had wrongfully forced the population to leave in the 1970s to make way for a US air base.

 In a joint statement, Britain and Mauritius said that the political agreement had the support and assistance of the US and India.